icshwi/e3-tools/e3TemplateGenerator/README.md

 * ```EPICS_MODULE_URL```   : shown as the module source repoistory URL
 * ```E3_TARGET_URL```      : used for the E3 module repository

+**Note that this name should be letters (upper and lower case) and digits.** The underscore character `_` is also permitted.
+Technically, this name is coverted into char variable within c program.
+Thus, it should follow the c programming variable rule.

 ## Site Apps / IOCs (siteApps)